 I’m Yalle Elehu, a Digital Advisor working in Sweden.
 Microsoft Digital Advisors bring their expertise, as well as Microsoft’s resources, experience and innovation, to empower organizations to reach their digital aspirations.
 We partner to drive a program of change to build our customers’ digital business, and our website can be found here: Microsoft Digital Advisory Services

-When we started collaborating with Toyota Materials Handling Europe (TMHE), we were determined to make a significant impact to the business, and grow the organization’s opportunities through digital.
-Our journey started by visiting several TMHE technicians in their daily environment with customers in different countries, to see the the action firsthand.
+When we started collaborating with Toyota Material Handling Europe, we were determined to make a significant impact to the business, and grow the organization’s opportunities through digital.
+Our journey started by visiting several Toyota technicians in their daily environment with customers in different countries, to see the action firsthand.
 Most recently, we jointly presented to the industry and Toyota’s customers at Hannover-Messe (HMI).

 On the road to Hannover, our team brainstormed ideas, envisioned scenarios, visualized, and prioritized these ideas based on the value each project would create.
 We turned ideas into prototypes, failing fast and investing in the best ideas as we considered what technology could make possible for Toyota’s business.